TarDeb/TF_PV_dectect/README.md

 - A Google Drive account with sufficient storage space.
 - Google Colab environment for executing the code.
-- The TensorFlow and Keras libraries (the script confirms the version 2.13.0 and 2.13.1 respectively).
+- The TensorFlow and Keras libraries (the script confirms the version 2.13.0 and 2.13.1 respectively)

 ## Setup Instructions